ICP license & PSB Filing: Questions & Answers

-We recommend that you register a separate .com.cn- or .cn domain for your Chinese website.
-You are of course welcome to register directly through us and our Chinese registrar - please contact us for details.
-Incidentally, all of our WEBER.cloud China hosting solutions already include the registration/transfer of a .com.cn, .cn- or .com-Domain for your Chinese website via our Chinese registrar partner.
+We therefore recommend that you use and register a separate .com.cn or .cn domain for your Chinese website, especially without the word "china" in the domain name.
+You are welcome to register directly with us and our Chinese registrar - please contact us for details.
+By the way, all of our WEBER.cloud China hosting solutions already include the registration/transfer of a .com.cn, .cn, .com or .asia domain for your Chinese website via our Chinese registrar partner.

 Do I have to display my ICP number on my website?

 Yes, according to Article 12 of the "Administrative Measures on Internet Information Services", the ICP number must be placed on all pages of your website in the footer and must also link to the MIIT website at beian.miit.gov.cn.
 This must be done within three days after you receive the ICP license.

 If you do not display your ICP number on your website, it may be blocked by the Chinese government without warning and your ICP license may be revoked pursuant to Article 22 of the "Administrative Measures on Internet Information Services".
 Furthermore, this can be sanctioned with a fine.

 My ICP number is 沪ICP备12345678号-1.
 How do I need to place it on my website?